Netflix/falcor/model.md

 // get milk from corner store
 ```

-Note that in the example above that uses a model to retrieve information, the value is pushed to a call back.
+Note that in the example above that uses a Model to retrieve information, the value is pushed to a call back.

 The main advantage of using a push API is that you can code against JSON data the same way regardless of whether the data is local or remote.
 This makes it very easy to begin coding your application against mocked data at first, and then work against the server data later on without changing any other client code.

-In this example we return the name of the first todo by pulling the name from an in memory object on the browser:
+In this example we return the name of the first todo by pulling the name from an in-memory object on the browser:

 ```
 var log = console.log.bind(console)